 What is a Galette des Rois?

-The “Galette des Rois” is a cake made of flaky puff pastry layers and filled with a dense centre of frangipane.
+The “Galette des Rois” is a cake made of flaky puff pastry layers filled with a dense centre of frangipane.

 In Provence, the Galette is slightly different and takes the form of a brioche topped with glazed fruit and decorated with coarse sugar crystals.
 The cake is made with orange blossom, called the ‘Brioche des Rois‘.

 A lucky charm (‘une fêve’ ) is hidden inside, and the person who finds it in their piece of the galette wins the crown and is the king or queen for the day.
-For French children, the galette des Rois is a highlight in January.
+For French children, the Galette des Rois is a highlight in January.

 Tradition has it that the family’s youngest member goes under the table to distribute the slices to the people sitting around it.
 The person who finds the lucky charm in their slice of ‘galette’ becomes the king (or queen) of the day and must choose his/her companion.